 CARING FOR DOGS IN OUR LOCAL COMMUNITIES AND IN DISASTER AREAS

-Since it’s inception in 2001 TRACS has donated over $10,000 to various organizations to promote the health, safety and care of dogs in our local communities and in disaster areas.
+Since its inception in 2001 TRACS has donated almost $20,000 to various organizations to promote the health, safety and care of dogs in our local communities and in disaster areas.
 TRACS has also donated to agility teams representing the United States and competing at the international level.
 These donations include:

 - Military Working Dogs:

 This project outfitted military working dogs in Iraq with cooling vests, protective boots, and goggles to protect them from the extreme summer heat.
 In addition to contributing to this project TRACS also “adopted” a specific kennel to send creature comfort items to the dogs and handlers.
 TRACS donated over $4,000 to the project.

 Placer County Patrol Division personnel are the first to respond to emergencies within the county, including the twelve canine officers and their dogs.
 These dogs are used in searches of narcotics, missing persons, and suspects.
 TRACS has donated $3,000 to outfit the dogs in custom fitted ballistic vests.

 - Sacramento County Sheriff’s Canine Assn: